Kikkiu17/SNSE/README.md

 Next, change the settings in the `settings.h` file.
 If you want to save data to the flash memory, remember to check the last page address in the FLASH section of the file! <ins>If the program binary size is greater than FLASH_SIZE - PAGE_SIZE</ins>, where FLASH_SIZE is the size of your microcontroller's flash and PAGE_SIZE is the size of your microcontroller's flash page, <ins>the program WILL be overwritten and undefined behavior may occur.</ins> Check your datasheet!

 Now, you can upload the example to your microcontroller.
-If you open the Android app, it will automatically search for new devices and will find the one you just set up.
+If you open the app, it will automatically search for new devices and will find the one you just set up.
 ## External server
 To set up the external server, you need to compile the two `.cpp` files in the [external server folder](https://github.com/Kikkiu17/SNSE/tree/main/SNSE%20external%20server) (for example by running `gcc -o snse_server snse_comm_server.cpp` and `gcc -o snse_getter snse_getter.cpp`).